gsoft-inc/wl-squide/docs/guides/setup-msw.md

 ## Setup the host application

-Let's start by configuring the host application.
 First, open a terminal at the root of the host application and install the [msw](https://www.npmjs.com/package/msw) package:

 +++ pnpm
 ```bash